bombasticSlacks/Aspirant/Game/Materials.md

 has_children: true
 ---
 ## Material
 All things are made up of materials.
 This usually isn't a major concern to the average adventurer, but a savvy tradesman will want to carefully select materials of varying qualities for their projects.
-Characters will need to source materials for anything they are [Crafting](Crafting).
+Characters will need to source materials for anything they create.
 Materials should be simple and interchangeable within a quality.

 ### Material Quality
 All materials generally come in three quality levels: